 Implementing a risk-based approach to your vulnerability management program

-To better protect your modern attack surface from threats, it’s time to implement a risk-based approach to your existing vulnerability management program.
-This approach can help your organization move from being IT- and infrastructure-focused to having the tools and resources you need to more efficiently protect your entire attack surface.
+To better protect your modern attack surface from threats, consider implementing a risk-based approach to your existing vulnerability management processes.
+This can help your organization move from being IT- and infrastructure-focused to having the tools and resources you need to more efficiently protect your entire attack surface.

-A good starting point is to understand how a risk-based vulnerability management process aligns with your Cyber Exposure lifecycle.
+A good starting point is to understand how a risk-based vulnerability management process aligns with your cybersecurity lifecycle.
 It looks like this:

 • Discover: First, identify and map all of your assets for complete visibility into your computing environments

-• Assess: Assses all assets across all of your environments seeking out vulnerabilities, misconfigurations and other security health concerns
+• Assess: Assess all assets across all of your environments seeking out vulnerabilities, misconfigurations and other security health concerns

-• Prioritize: With an understanding of the context of your exposures, you can prioritize remediation based on asset criticality, vulnerability severity, and threat context
+• Prioritize: With an understanding of the context of your risks, prioritize remediation based on asset criticality, vulnerability severity and threat context

-• Measure: To make better security and business decisions, understand your Cyber Exposure so you can calculate, communicate and compare cyber risks internally and against peer organizations
+• Measure: To make better security and business decisions, understand your cyber risk so you can calculate, communicate and make comparisons internally and against peer organizations

 Risk-based vulnerability management best practices